 A story of how the Covid pandemic hit well-being and sports industry, Lavis practitioners, and how Icareus helped turn problems into new business opportunities.

 Lavis-Lavatanssijumppa Oy (https://www.lavis.fi) is a Finnish company offering LAVIS group exercise services.
-In 2014, the company’s CEO and founder Sirkku Pusa and partner Johanna Partanen jointly developed the hugely popular LAVIS stage dance workout, which combines the best pieces of dance with group exercise classes.
+In 2014, the company’s CEO and founder Sirkku Pusa and partner Johanna Partanen jointly developed the hugely popular LAVIS stage dance workout, which combines the best parts of dance with group exercise classes.

 There are more than four hundred trained instructors in more than sixty locations, and there are thousands of passionate enthusiasts of dance and exercise in Finland.
 “Lavis” is a registered trademark.
 Lavis is the content producer for the LavisTV service.

 The Lavis TV service is operated by Lets Virtual Oy (http://www.letsvirtual.com), which is responsible for coordinating the Lavis TV service, customer service, marketing and invoicing.
-Let’s Virtual Ltd is a Finnish start-up company that develops and promotes online well-being services, the well-being of employees of corporate customers and the vibrancy and quality of life of elderly and senior citizens through sports video services.
+Let’s Virtual Ltd is a Finnish start-up company that develops and promotes online well-being services, the well-being of employees of corporate customers, and the vibrancy and quality of life of elderly and senior citizens through sports video services.

-Compensating the old and generating new business
+Compensating for the old and generating new business

-Lavis had to quickly get a solution to serve its customers and enthusiasts, but at the same time also commercialize its content.
-The starting point of the service was to compensate the losses of the group exercise income, but at the same time to create a new service to bring new growth for the company.
+Lavis had to quickly get a solution to serve its customers and enthusiasts, but at the same time commercialize its content.
+The starting point of the service was to compensate for the losses of the group exercise income, but at the same time create a new service to bring new growth for the company.

 Requirements for public video streaming service: reliable and UX branded and embedded